Savory Brie and Pear Puff Pastries

 Looking for easy fall desserts?
 Check out our next five recipes – you won’t be disappointed!

 1 teaspoon grated orange zest

 ¼ teaspoon kosher salt

 1 cup canned pumpkin

 ¼ cup dark brown sugar

-Combine the rice, milk, sugar, vanilla bean, orange zest, orange juice, and salt in a large saucepan.
-Heat over a medium heat until thoroughly mixed, stirring often.
-Once mixed, reduce to a low heat and continue to cook until the rice is soft and most of the liquid has been absorbed.
+1. Combine rice, milk, sugar, vanilla bean, orange zest, orange juice and salt in a large saucepan.
+Heat over medium heat until thoroughly mixed, stirring often.
+Once mixed, reduce to a low heat and continue to cook until rice is soft and most of the liquid has been absorbed.
 Remove from heat.

 2¼ cups white sugar, divided

 TIP: This recipe can be made one day in advance.

 1. Peel zest off lemons and cut into thin 1-inch strips.
 Place them in a saucepan with enough water to cover; bring to boil and simmer for 10 minutes.
 Drain and return zest to saucepan.